nko/emergent-heroes/README.md

 * `/p/:name/edit` - edit a presentation
 * `/p/:name/:slide_num` - edit a specific slide
 * `/p/:name/images/:filename` - uploaded image
+* `/create` - create a talk
 * `/talks/:name#s1234` - view a live talk.

+## Development

+Run this in the main directory to compile coffeescript to javascript as you go:

+    coffee -wc -o lib --no-wrap src/**/*.coffee